reverbdotcom/android-coding-extension/README.md

 ## App capabilities
 - Displays a list of listings to the user in a grid using RecyclerView
-- Fetches these listings from a Reverb GraphQL API using Apollo
+- Fetches these listings from a Reverb GraphQL API
 - Includes tests for the IndexAdapter

 ## Instructions